shanebweaver/mycoblog/_posts/2019-02-01-martha-build.md

 Configure the thermostat controller to turn on/off somewhere between 55-65F degrees.
 For the space my tent is in, I found it fair to have it maintain ~60F degrees.
 If I had a more powerful heater, I might dial it in more, but I'm really relying on the ambient temperature to be relatively stable.
 Again, this is *not* an outdoor build.

-Fill the humidifier tote with a few inches of water; At least enough for the ultrasonic humidier ring to float.
+Fill the humidifier tote with a few inches of water; At least enough for the ultrasonic humidifier ring to float.
 Also make sure the mist maker isn't shooting water into the fan.

 ## Operation